 Each JISA will have its own conditions when it comes to transferring funds to another provider.
 Some JISAs will allow funds to be transferred out without a penalty, while some will allow this but impose a penalty (usually a loss of interest).
 As well as this, a JISA might not allow transfers in from another account, while for others this won’t be an issue.
 Due to this it is important to check the terms before opening the JISA.

 Yes.
 Between the ages of 16 and 18, your child can have a Junior ISA and an adult cash ISA.
 Under the 2019/20 ISA limits, that means they can have £24,368 between a Junior ISA and an adult cash ISA (£29,000 in 2020/21).
 At 18, the Junior ISA becomes an adult one, and your child will be able to save or invest up to the adult ISA limits only.

 No, the Government will not make any contributions into your child's Junior ISA.

 No. However, if one is set-up by the parents or legal guardians, then the grandparents can contribute up to the annual limit for that tax year.
-Currently, £4,368 in the 2019/20 tax.
+Currently, £9.000 in the 2020/21 tax year.